skbkontur/ZstdNet/README.md

 ### Exceptions

 The wrapper throws `ZstdException` in case of malformed data or an error inside *Zstdlib*.
-If the given destination buffer is too small, `InsufficientMemoryException` is thrown.
+If the given destination buffer is too small, `InsufficientMemoryException` is thrown away.

 ### Compressor class

-Allocates buffers for performing compression.
+Allocates buffers for compression.
 Instances of this class are **not** thread-safe.

 * `new Compressor()`

   `new Compressor(CompressionOptions options)`

-  Constructors allow to specify compression options.
-Otherwise, default values for `CompressionOptions` will be used.
+  Constructors allow specifying compression options.
+Otherwise, default values will be used for `CompressionOptions`.
   Options will be exposed in `Options` read-only field.

   Note that `Compressor` class implements `IDisposable`.